Snacks for Preschoolers

 No one's busier than the average preschooler.
-They're so active and imaginative it's no wonder they get hungry between meals and need a snack.
+Preschoolers are so active and imaginative, it's no wonder they get hungry between meals and need a snack.

-Although growth during the preschool years is slower compared with that of the first 2 years of life, preschool kids still need about 1,200 to 1,600 calories a day — calories that should come from a balanced diet that includes whole grains, lean meat, beans, low-fat milk, fruits, and vegetables.
+Although growth during the preschool years is slower compared with that of the first 2 years of life, preschool kids still need to eat a balanced diet that includes whole grains, lean meat, beans, low-fat milk, fruits, and vegetables.

 That's sometimes easier said than done.
 Some preschoolers don't eat well at mealtime.
 Others might be willing to eat, but only certain foods.
 This can leave nutritional gaps in a child's diet.
 Healthy and well-timed snacks can help fill in these gaps.
 They also can keep kids from getting overly hungry and cranky.

 So how do you turn preschoolers into smart snackers?

 - Keep healthy snacks in your refrigerator or pantry.
 Let kids choose their own snacks from among a couple of nutritious options.

 - Offer a variety of snacks, not just the ones kids already likes.
 Offer new choices, but don't give up on foods that may have been rejected in the past.
 It may take a few tries before a child accepts a new food.